Functional Training Exercises

 Physical therapy is a cornerstone of recovery for individuals overcoming injuries or managing chronic conditions.
 It focuses on restoring function, reducing pain, and improving overall physical health.
 Two critical components of physical therapy are functional activities and corrective exercises.
 These interventions are designed to help patients regain their ability to perform daily tasks and correct faulty movement patterns that may have led to injury or dysfunction.
+Corrective exercises can span from postpartum corrective exercise to knee pain exercises.

 Understanding Functional Activities in Physical Therapy